HjalmarSnoep/LTTC-long-term-time-capsule/README.md

 As of yet there is no means of making information antifragile.
 Books may be reprinted, open source may be a bit anttifragile, but both of these rely on a society (12000 years), which relies on human DNA expressing (4 million years).
 And are more to be seen as a weakest link in that chain.
-We have lost more information as a human race than is imaginable. we exit for about 4 million years and know only a little bit of the last 3000 years,
+We have lost more information as a human race than is imaginable.
+We exist for about 4 million years, have a civilization for about 12000 years and know only a little bit of the last 3000 years,

 We face real extinction level events or fear them and are progressing towards them seemingly without thinking